-Based on this analysis we believe any set aside greater than 30 to 35% of the bonus density cool the market and limit development.
+Based on this analysis we believe any set aside greater than 25% of the bonus density will cool the market and limit development.
 This would not only mean less market rate development, but less affordable units as well that could offer protections for at risk households pressured by rising rents.
-In addition, as discussed in Section VIII, additional tools will be used to meet the overall goal that 30% of new housing unit in the study area will be deed restricted.
+In addition, as discussed in Section VIII, additional tools will be used to meet the overall goal that 30% of new housing units in the Study Area will be deed-restricted.